randomMatrix77/ui_copycat/design_document.md

 ### The Multimodal Vision Judge (Native VLM API)

-- Function: Takes three pairs of image states, original vs generated for `Pre`, `Hover`, and `Post`, alongside the output of the Diff Engine.
+- Function: Takes sets of image states, original vs generated for example `Pre`, `Hover`, and `Post`, alongside the output of the Diff Engine.
 It returns a coerced JSON payload:

 ```json
 {"status": "PASS" | "FAIL", "refinement_pointers": [...]}